- Application Tips

 - What are you reading right now?

 - Prepare some of your own questions to ask.
-Some students say that the hardest question you'll get from the interviewer is, in fact, "Do YOU have any questions?"
-Write down your questions on a notepad that you'll take with you to the interview.
+Some students say that the hardest question you'll get is, "Do YOU have any questions?"

-- Along with your notepad, bring along a copy of your school transcript, and a brief résumé.
-The transcript and your résumé will come in handy if you are given an information sheet to fill out prior to your meeting.
+- Take with you a notepad, copy of your sixth form transcript and a brief CV.
+The transcript and your CV will come in handy if you are given an information sheet to fill out prior to your meeting.